adaptiveplus/AdaptivePlus-Android/README.md

 ```kotlin
 val userProperties = mapOf("age" to "25", "gender" to "male")
 ```
 `userLocation: APLocation` - user location (latitude & longitude).
-Required to display geo-oriented content to the user
+Required if you want to display geo-oriented content to the user
 ```kotlin
 data class APLocation(
     val latitude: Double,